openebs-archive/openebs-docs/docs/operations.md

 - Mount the above PVC in an application YAML to browse the data from the clone.

+**Note:** For deleting the corresponding source volume, it is mandatory to delete the associated clone volumes of the source volume.
+The source volume deletion will fail if any associated clone volume is present on the cluster.

 <br>

 ### Deleting a cStor Snapshot